 If your organization is looking to strengthen its cyber defenses or implement a security program for the first time to meet DFARS compliance requirements, the NIST SP 800-171 framework could be the perfect fit.
 Many companies are still using an ad-hoc approach to cybersecurity and neglecting the importance of setting an industry standard at the foundation.
 Silent Sector can help you choose the appropriate controls, analyze deficiencies, create a roadmap, and implement proactive security measures to achieve NIST SP 800-171 alignment.

 Silent Sector builds and matures proactive cybersecurity programs aligned to NIST SP 800-171, to develop a long-term cyber risk management foundations that allow organizations to operate with clarity and peace of mind.

-From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with NIST SP 800-171.
+From complete framework alignment services to individual control support such as penetration testing and governance documentation development, the Silent Sector Expertise-Driven Cybersecurity methodology provides customized services to companies looking to align with the NIST SP 800-171 risk assessment framework.